-HHSC 398: The Ecology of Homelessness (lecture and lab)
+HHSC 398: The Ecology of Homelessness (lecture and community-based lab)

 HHSC 420, 421: Chronic Disease & Injury Epidemiology (lecture and lab)

-Tarleton HP, Ryan-Ibarra S, Induni M. Body weight, respiratory disease, and arthritis among cancer survivors in the California Behavioral Risk Factor Surveillance System, 2009-2010.
-Submitted to Journal of Cancer Survivorship in August 2013.
+Tarleton HP, Ryan-Ibarra S, Induni M. Chronic disease burden among cancer survivors in the California Behavioral Risk Factor Surveillance System, 2009-2010.
+Journal of Cancer Survivorship.
+2014 Apr 9.
+PubMed PMID: 24715532.

-Tarleton HP, Smith LV, Zhang ZF, Kuo, T. Utility of Anthropometric Measures in a Multiethnic Population: Their Association with Prevalent Diabetes, Hypertension and Other Chronic Disease Comorbidities.
-J. Community Health.
+Tarleton HP, Smith LV, Zhang ZF, Kuo T. Utility of Anthropometric Measures in a Multiethnic Population: Their Association with Prevalent Diabetes, Hypertension and Other Chronic Disease Comorbidities.
+Journal of Community Health.
 2013 Oct 17.
-(Epub ahead of Print) PubMed PMID: 24132872
+PubMed PMID: 24132872.

 American Public Health Association